sokkerstar123/Capstone/README.md

 ## Performance Evaluation
 ### Human Evaluation (TBA)
+To compare how well the four models could summarize, our team randomly sampled 30 YouTube videos to watch.
+The 30 videos are in the same domain, technical tutorials, and are from the same youtube-transcriptions dataset.
+Then for each of the thirty videos we wrote a summary of the video.
+From there we scored the four summaries for each video on informativeness, quality, and relevance.
+The scores were on a scale of 1 (poor) to 5 (excellent) and their definitions are below.

+1. Informativeness: How much important information does the summary convey?
+2. Quality: Is the summary clear, well-written, and complete overall?
+3. Relevance: Does the summary capture the key points of the video?

 ### Quantitative Evaluation (ROUGE Metrics)
 We evaluated the model using both lexical and semantic metrics: